34 Best Apps to learn the Korean Language in 2026

 Using real-world videos and interactive subtitles, FluentU creates an immersive learning experience.
 Thus, you become more skilled in your target language, including Korean.

-You can find many music videos.
-For instance, BTS and various Kpop for learning Korean.
+Many music videos, such as BTS and various Kpop for learning Korean, can be found.
 Plus, movie trailers, advertisements, news, and videos cover cultural aspects.

-There are Korean subtitles and English translations in the videos.
-You can click on Korean words in the subtitles to know their meaning, how it sounds, examples, and essential grammatical details.
+The videos have Korean subtitles and English translations.
+You can click on Korean words in the subtitles to learn their meaning, how they sound, examples, and essential grammatical details.

-You’ll be able to make personalized flashcards and take quizzes after viewing each video.
-Again, a focus is placed on context-based vocabulary learning and experiential learning.
+After viewing each video, you can make personalized flashcards and take quizzes.
+Again, the focus is on context-based vocabulary learning and experiential learning.

-With FluentU, you can watch videos in nine languages on iOS, Android, and the web.
+FluentU lets you watch iOS, Android, and web videos in nine languages.
 Further, audio dialogues are available for all levels for those who prefer to listen offline.

 Is FluentU worth the hype?
 Even though it has an extensive video library, it isn’t compelling.
-You can get the same from other sites like Lingopie, Yabla, YouTube, and other online video streaming channels.
+You can obtain the same from other sites such as Lingopie, Yabla, YouTube, and other online video streaming channels.

 Pricing: A monthly fee of $29.99 or a yearly fee of $239.99 is available.
 Take advantage of the free 14-day trial before purchasing the paid plan.